T

 landmark

-The historic residence of the House of Savoy, this UNESCO World Heritage site showcases opulent royal apartments, the Royal Armory, and beautiful gardens.
-Explore the history of Italian unification within its elegant halls.
+The former residence of the House of Savoy, this UNESCO World Heritage site showcases opulent rooms and the Royal Armory.
+Explore the stunning interiors and learn about Piedmont's royal history.

 • Book tickets online to save time, especially during peak season.